 Wounded warrior specialty consultations

-Military OneSource specialty consultants work closely with wounded warrior programs from each service branch.
+Military OneSource specialty consultants work closely with wounded warrior programs from each service branch as well as other support organizations and agencies like the Department of Veteran Affairs.
 Consultants can help service members and their caregivers understand benefits, research independent living options, identify counseling and advocacy resources and more.
-Learn about Wounded Warrior Specialty Consultations: Healthcare, Benefits and More.

 Transition resources